zephyrproject-rtos/zephyr/doc/guides/bluetooth/bluetooth-arch.rst

 The Zephyr software stack as an RTOS is highly configurable, and in particular, the BLE subsystem can be configured in multiple ways during the build process to include only the features and layers that are required to reduce RAM and ROM footprint as well as power consumption.
-Here’s a short list of the different BLE-enabled builds that can be produced from the Zephyr project codebase:
+Here's a short list of the different BLE-enabled builds that can be produced from the Zephyr project codebase:

 * **Controller-only build**: When built as a BLE Controller, Zephyr includes